Aignan of Orleans: Life

 Aignan is credited with doing much to save his city from Attila's hordes, who had avoided Paris.
 Though advanced in age, he helped the populace prepare to defend themselves and traveled to Arles to ask the Roman general Aetius to intervene.
 Aignan died about 453 at the age of ninety-five.
-His remains were buried in the church of Saint-Pierre-aux-Bœufs, in Orléans.
-They were later moved to the Monastery of Saint Lawrence.
-Some were burned by the Huguenots in 1562, but the rest are in a carved wood shrine in the Church of Saint Aignan, Orléans.
+His remains were buried at first in the church of the monastery of Saint Laurence, of which he had been abbot, but were later moved to the church of the monastery of Saint-Pierre-aux-Bœufs, which was afterwards renamed as a token of veneration as the church, and afterwards abbey, of Saint Aignan.
+Some of his relics were burned by the Huguenots in 1562; the surviving parts are in a carved wooden shrine in the church of Saint Aignan.

 Siege of Orléans

-Attila crossed the Rhine early in 451 with his followers and a large number of allies, sacking Divodurum (now Metz) on April 7.
+Attila crossed the Rhine early in 451 with his followers and a large number of allies, sacking Divodurum (now Metz) on 7 April.
 His path can be traced through the hagiographies written to commemorate various bishops: Nicasius of Rheims was slaughtered before the altar of his church in Reims; Servatius of Tongeren is alleged to have saved Tongeren with his prayers, as Genevieve is to have saved Paris.
 Lupus, bishop of Troyes, is also credited with saving his city by meeting Attila in person.

 Several ancient sources, in particular Sidonius Apollinaris and the Vita Aniani describe him as one of the main architects of the defense of Aurelianum (the former name of Orléans) against the Hun king Attila in 451 with the help of Ætius, a Roman general, whom he had first convinced to join the city.

 Attila's army had reached Aurelianum (modern Orleans, France) before June.
 This siege is confirmed by the account of the Vita S. Aniani and in the later account of Gregory of Tours.
 However, the inhabitants of Aurelianum shut their gates against the advancing invaders, and Attila began to besiege the city.
-After four days of heavy rain, Attila began his final assault on June 14, which was broken due to the approach of the Roman coalition.
+After four days of heavy rain, Attila began his final assault on 14 June, which was broken due to the approach of the Roman coalition.

 A text, exhibited in the collegiate church of Saint-Aignan in Orléans, based on sources from the 5th and 6th centuries states that faced with the lack of civil authorities, the old bishop Aignan organized the defense.
 During the siege he invited the inhabitants to pray to God to give them the strength to resist.
 At the same time, he left for Arles where the Roman patrician Ætius lived in order to convince him to intervene with his legions.
 While the inhabitants were waiting to be massacred, the Roman vanguard arrived, and the Huns withdrew.
 It was the beginning of their retreat.
 They were pursued and defeated near Troyes at the Battle of the Catalaunian Plains.

 Every day, Aignan climbed to the top of a tower to scan the horizon and warn of a possible return of the Huns.